Leica M Typ 262 vs Q Typ 116

-The Leica M (Typ 262) and the Leica Q (Typ 116) are two enthusiast cameras that were officially introduced, respectively, in November 2015 and June 2015.
-The M Typ 262 is a rangefinder-style mirrorless camera, while the Q Typ 116 is a fixed lens compact.
+The Leica M (Typ 262) and the Leica Q (Typ 116) are two enthusiast cameras that were revealed to the public, respectively, in November 2015 and June 2015.
+The M Typ 262 is a rangefinder-focusing mirrorless camera, while the Q Typ 116 is a fixed lens compact.
 Both cameras are equipped with a full frame sensor.
-The M Typ 262 has a resolution of 23.7 megapixel, whereas the Q Typ 116 provides 24 MP.
+The M Typ 262 has a resolution of 23.7 megapixels, whereas the Q Typ 116 provides 24 MP.

-An illustration of the physical size and weight of the Leica M Typ 262 and the Leica Q Typ 116 is provided in the side-by-side display below.
-Three consecutive perspectives from the front, the top, and the back are presented.
+The physical size and weight of the Leica M Typ 262 and the Leica Q Typ 116 are illustrated in the side-by-side display below.
+The two cameras are presented according to their relative size.
+Three consecutive perspectives from the front, the top, and the back are available.
 All width, height and depth dimensions are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the M Typ 262 – represents the basis for the calculations across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Leica Q Typ 116 is notably smaller (6 percent) than the Leica M Typ 262.
 It is worth mentioning in this context that the M Typ 262 is splash and dust resistant, while the Q Typ 116 does not feature any corresponding weather-sealing.

-The above size and weight comparisons are to some extent incomplete and possibly misleading, as the Q Typ 116 has a lens build in, whereas the M Typ 262 is an interchangeable lens camera that requires a separate lens.
+The above size and weight comparisons are to some extent incomplete and possibly misleading, as the Q Typ 116 has a lens built in, whereas the M Typ 262 is an interchangeable lens camera that requires a separate lens.
 Attaching the latter will add extra weight and bulk to the setup.
-You can find an overview of optics for the M Typ 262 and their specifications in the Leica M Lens Catalog.
+You can compare the optics available for the M Typ 262 and their specifications in the Leica M Lens Catalog.

-The listed prices provide an indication of the market segment that the manufacturer of the cameras have been targeting.
-The Q Typ 116 was launched at a lower price than the M Typ 262, despite having a lens build in.
+The price is, of course, an important factor in any camera decision.
+The manufacturer’s suggested retail prices give an idea on the placement of the camera in the maker’s lineup and the broader market.
+The Q Typ 116 was launched at a lower price than the M Typ 262, despite having a lens built in.
 Usually, retail prices stay at first close to the launch price, but after several months, discounts become available.
 Later in the product cycle and, in particular, when the replacement model is about to appear, further discounting and stock clearance sales often push the camera price considerably down.
 Then, after the new model is out, very good deals can frequently be found on the pre-owned market.

 Both cameras under consideration feature a full frame sensor, but their sensors differ slightly in size.
 The sensor area in the Q Typ 116 is 1 percent bigger.
 They nevertheless have the same format factor of 1.0.
 Both cameras have a native aspect ratio (sensor width to sensor height) of 3:2.